 Why do I have tooth pain?

 Tooth pain could be a result of several dental concerns.
-If you are experiencing intense or shooting tooth pain, contact our dentist office right away.
-Most patients with tooth pain have a dental cavity and will require a dental filling or root canal.
+Contact our dentist’s office immediately if you experience intense or shooting tooth pain.
+Most patients with tooth pain have a dental cavity.
+They will require a dental filling or root canal.
 Pain may also be the result of a broken filling or dental restoration.
-In rare cases, an abscess may have formed and should be addressed as soon as possible.

 What should I do if I broke a dental restoration?